Q. When will my order be delivered?

 Q. Do you ship outside of the UK?

 A. Yes!
 We ship worldwide, simply put in your delivery address and it will automatically work out the correct postage costs for you at the checkout.
+Please note this does not include any import taxes that may be due in your country.

 Q. If I order a bundle deal do all items have to be the same colour?